Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training

 \subsubsection{Self-Supervised Pre-training}

 The pre-training phase is designed to build a foundational understanding of musical structure and expression from our large-scale, unlabeled MIDI corpus.
 We employ a masked denoising objective, similar to T5, where the model learns to reconstruct corrupted segments of the input token sequences.
+The choice of a pre-training objective is important because the utility of unlabeled data depends on the compatibility between the pretext task and the downstream target task~\citep{jia2026quantitave}.
 In this stage, following recent mature practices in NLP for masked denoising objectives \citep{DBLP:conf/acl/WarnerCCWHTGBLA25} we adopt a masking ratio of 0.3 with tokens randomly masked.
 The model was trained for 40,000 steps using the AdamW optimizer \citep{DBLP:conf/iclr/LoshchilovH19}.
 Key hyperparameters for this stage are detailed in Table~\ref{tab:training_params}.